ApologiaDev/askfaithbot-tools/awssetup/README.md

 cloned to the EC2 instance.
 Remember to add "sudo" to every line (and there should be two "sudo"'s for the first command).

+## Creating Lambda function for deplying database

+1. Go to AWS Lambda.
+If it is the first time, click "Create a function".
+2. Choose radio button "Author from scratch".
+Put a function name.
+3. Choose Python 3.x to be the runtime.